 - People can be engaged in games that are actually simulations of real problems from scientists and others that help them crunch-and-produce data that helps cure diseases or improves people’s lives in other ways.

-- Microtaskers could help out in disasters to find critical information and answer important questions quickly.
+- Microtaskers can help out in disasters to find critical information and answer important questions quickly.

 - Microtaskers can also work to help train ‘benevolent AI’.
 Many algorithms now-a-days benefit by watching and learning (machine-learning) from the ways humans get things done.
-An example could be a AI bot that is trained to scan satellite-imagery to view changes in climate, traffic, and rooftops to predict where aid is needed most at any given time.
+An example could be a AI bot that is trained to scan satellite-imagery to view changes in climate, traffic, and rooftops to predict where poverty or distress is and send aid where it is needed most at any given time.

 Table of Contents: